ppriyankuu/microdose/decomposition.md

     - simplifies understanding of the application.
     - makes it easier to scale individual functions independently.
     - allows for specialised expertise in each area.

+#### Other Decompositional Techniques
+Microservices offer flexibility due to their granular nature, but other decomposition methods also try to deliver similar benefits.
+**Shared Libraries**
+Shared libraries allow code reuse across teams and services, enabling better organisation.
+However, they have limitations: loss of technology heterogeneity, restricted independent scaling, the need to reploy entire processes for changes, and fewer opportunites to build reliency.
+Shared libraries are good for common, non-domain-specific code but can introduce unwanted coupling if used for service communication.

+**Modules**
+Same languages offer modular decomposition beyond basic libraries.
+OSGI (in Java) tried to provide module lifecycle management, but due to lack of native support, it often adds complexity.
+Erlang, however, bakes modularity into the runtime, supporting smooth upgrades and mulitple module versions.
+Despite these capabilities, modules still suffer the same issues as shared libraries; technology restrictions, scaling challenges, and hidden coupling risks.
+In practice, even well-structured modules within monoliths tend to become tightly coupled over time.
+Process boundaries in microservices help enforce better separation, which alone rarely achieve.

+**No Silver Bullet**
+Microservices are not a free solution; they bring the complexity of distributed systems. to succeed, organisations must improve deployment, testing, monitoring, and system resilience.
+Adopting microservices also demands understanding challenges like distributed transactions and the CAP theorem.
+Whether microservices fit a system depends heavily on the the specific context.